 - When you are finished and verified, all that needs to be done is to update your domain name’s nameservers to Kinsta and link the domain to the site on Kinsta.

-Challenges of Hosting with Kinsta
+Challenges of Kinsta Hosting

 While Kinsta WordPress hosting is fast, secure, and reliable, it does come with certain limitations, especially for agencies and developers managing multiple sites or requiring advanced flexibility.
 If you’re wondering how to host a website on Kinsta but aren’t sure it’s the perfect fit, these challenges are worth considering.